jamesssooi/jamesssooi.github.io/_works/sunwaysa-bookings.md

 </div>

 ### Seamless approval, or lack thereof
 Existing booking systems used by the university require explicit approval from the administrators.
-They were of course to verify the authenticity of the booking and the user, and to prevent unnecessary abuse of the facilities.
+They were needed to verify the authenticity of the booking and the user, and to prevent unnecessary abuse of the facilities.
 But this introduced a long period of uncertainty for the user in between the time the request was made, and the time the booking was (possibly) approved.

 Our solution to this was to skip the need for approval altogether in the booking process.
 Achieving this required a huge concerted effort from behind the scenes, such as: